Ozone Therapy Detox Symptoms: What They Are and How to Manage Them

 • People with significant gut dysbiosis or SIBO

-• Those with compromised liver detoxification (poor methylation, MTHFR mutations)
+• Those with impaired liver detoxification

-• Generally healthy people using ozone for wellness or anti-aging
+• Generally healthy people using ozone for wellness

 • Athletes using ozone for recovery